madprops/launchkey_control/README.md

 More things will be added in time as I think of new functions.

 In the image below you can see the Launchkey with the indicator leds.
-The top row indicates cpu usage, while the bottom row indicates ram use.
+The top row indicates cpu usage, while the bottom row indicates ram usage.
 The colors depende on the usage percentage.

 ![](https://i.imgur.com/NtrsZtr.jpg)